Rules for Ardsley 2017-18 (Un)Mixed Doubles Curling

 to their positions prior to the violation taking place.

-- Prior to the start of every end, one team shall place its "positioned"
+- Prior to the start of every end, the team with the decision shall place its "positioned"

-stone at the playing end of the sheet in one of two positions, designated A and B.
+stone in one of two positions, designated A or B.

 The opponent's "positioned" stone shall then be placed in whichever position